Table of Contents

 In Thebes, he was known as Khonsu-nefer-hotep, meaning the lord of Ma’at – truth, justice, harmony, and balance.
 During the new moon phase, he was called the mighty bull, and when the Moon was full, he was connected with the neutered bull.

-Some called him Khensu-pa-khart or Khonsu-pa-khered, which means Khonsu the child, and was believed to be the manifestation of the crescent moon, bringing the light each month and symbolizing reproduction and regeneration.
+One form of Khonsu was Khensu-pa-khart or Khonsu-pa-khered, which means Khonsu the child, and was believed to be the manifestation of the crescent moon, bringing the light each month and symbolizing reproduction and regeneration.

 Some other names for Khonsu include the Wanderer, the Traveler, the Defender, the Embracer, and the Chronographer.